Skip to main content

 • atmosphere

 • “The models of each creature look outstanding, the atmosphere and environment are very well done.
-The animation as well, whenever your fish swims, feels so lifelike; it makes you feel like you're the creature itself.”
+The animation, whenever your fish swims, feels so lifelike; it makes you feel like you're the creature itself.”

 • “It is really chill; I find the underwater atmosphere quite relaxing.”

-• “The style and visuals are sort of a cartoon/realism crossover and it works really well, the game makes you feel as though you are this tiny, or giant, creature swimming through whatever environment you decide to play, whilst still keeping its friendly, cartoonish atmosphere.”
+• “The style and visuals are a cartoon/realism crossover that works really well, making you feel like a tiny or giant creature swimming through the environment while maintaining a friendly, cartoonish atmosphere.”

 • monetization